Josh-Hollopeter/KnowSongRedux/README.md

 - Neal Savant

 ### Overview
 A RESTful web application using Musixmatch and Spotify API to generate trivia questions on music artists.
-A user can log in through spotify using OAuth2.
-Database currently allows storage of refresh tokens, login information, and match history.
+A user can log in through spotify using OAuth2 setup in Spring Security.
+Artist information is stored in the database for the purpose of developing questions for users, with the additional functionality of limiting external API requests.
+Database also keeps track of all games played.
+Note: We are not UI designers, but did our best.

 Game modes include:

 - Identify song from 30 second audio segment

-- Identify song from lyrics
+- Identify song from lyrics (currently not available due to rate limiting issues)

-- Guess the release year of an album

 ### Technologies and Development Techniques
 - Java 8
 - TypeScript
 - Javascript
-- Angular 9
+- Angular 10
 - Spring REST
 - Spring Boot
 - Spring Security